JayTG/Azure-Fundamentals/README.md

 You store blobs in containers, which helps you organize your blobs depending on your business needs.

 The following diagram illustrates how you might use Azure accounts, containers, and blobs.

+## Azure Files fundamentals
+Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block and Network File System protocols.
+Applications running in Azure virtual machines or cloud services can mount a file storage share to access file data, just as a desktop application would mount a typical SMB share.
+Typical usage scenarios would be to share files anywhere in the world, diagnostic data, or application data sharing.

+Use Azure Files for the following situations:
+- Many on-premises applications use file shares.
+Azure Files makes it easier to migrate those applications that share data to Azure.
+If you mount the Azure file share to the same drive letter that the on-premises application uses, the part of your application that accesses the file share should work with minimal changes, if any.
+- Store configuration files on a file share and access them from multiple VMs.
+Tools and utilities used by multiple developers in a group can be stored on a file share, ensuring that everybody can find them, and that they use the same version.
+- Write data to a file share, and process or analyze the data later.
+For example, you might want to do this with diagnostic logs, metrics, and crash dumps.

+The following illustration shows Azure Files being used to share data between two geographical locations.
+Azure Files ensures the data is encrypted at rest, and the SMB protocol ensures the data is encrypted in transit.